 Paget’s disease is medical condition which affects the body’s normal repair and renewal process of bone.
 Throughout our lives, bone is repaired and renewed through a process known as bone remodeling.
 Paget’s disease is classified as a chronic condition.

 2020 will see the second International Paget’s awareness day and hopes to bring a better understanding of this medical condition.
-Paget’s Association are releasing a video on 11th January which they really would like to see shared on social media to boost the understanding of Paget’s on a global scale.
+Paget’s Association are releasing a video on 11th January which they really would like to see shared on social media to boost the understanding of this condition on a global scale.
 The video is available from 11 am.
 The link below will provide you with information about the research that has taken place.

 What is Paget’s disease?